TAILOR-UoB/deliverables/events/2021-09-new-ways-of-working.md

 > figure generation, composition of experimental tables, event planning, email
 > filtering (and email alternatives), etc.

+📺 **You can view a summary and the recording of the workshop toward the bottom of this page.
+Alternatively, follow the YouTube link placed at the top of this page.** 📺

 [TAILOR] -- Trustworthy AI through Integrating Learning, Optimisation and Reasoning -- is a network of over 54 partners across Europe, spanning universities and companies interested in pushing the boundaries of artificial intelligence research.
 A part of this effort (Workpackage 9, in particular) is dedicated to identifying and disseminating technologies and workflows to streamline academic tasks.
 For example, we've been working on a platform to generate (interactive) slides, computational notebooks and online articles from a single markdown source -- see our ICLR 2021 [workshop paper] and its accompanying [online exhibit] for more details.
 To understand the broader need for novel, technology-supported (possibly AI-enabled) tools within academic and research-oriented circles, we are organising this workshop for [TAILOR] members and the broader AI community to present their own bespoke workflows, signal what is needed but not yet available, or simply participate in the discussion.
 If you are a forward-looking AI researcher who believes technology should adapt to research practices rather than stand in the way of innovation, we want to hear from you!
 In particular, the workshop aims to explore demonstrations of custom approaches to:

 * integrating and automating various stages of paper writing;
 * managing experiments;
 * managing and integrating source code associated with academic outputs;